thiagooak/career-growth-tools/src/relationships/mentors.md

 No manager could do all that, right?
 That is the point of the personal learning network (or PLN).
-Even if you have an excellent manager, they will no be perfect, so create a network of people that complement the support you already have.
+Even if you have an excellent manager, they will not be perfect, so create a network of people that complement the support you already have.

 <!-- Tool -->